graph-learning/glfrontiers.github.io/cfp.md

 - Novel deep learning architectures and/or objectives for learning simulation

-- Application of deep learning to an important simulation domain, improving on previous methods
+- Application of a deep learning method to one or several important simulation domains, improving on previous methods

 - Deep learning methods to speed up simulations